 When will I get my child’s results?

-Results will be sent to your registered e-mail address by the end of July 2023.
+Results will be sent to your registered e-mail address by the 12th of July 2024.

 What will the results contain?

-We will cluster questions under broad areas so that when you receive your child’s results, you will know which areas may need further attention.
-We also provide the percentile rank by gender based on both days (four sessions).
+The results will contain the percentile rank by gender based on both days (four sessions).
 There will not be a pass mark, as this is a familiarisation test.